SwarmUS/SwarmUS-doc/docs/sections/user-guide/follow-the-leader/hivemind-bridge-getting-started.md

 # Getting Started with HiveMindBridge

-This page presents an overview of the steps necessary in order to start a minimal implementation of HiveMindBridge.
-Let us first describe the scenario that this quickstart guide aims to accomplish.
+This page presents an overview of the steps necessary in order to start a minimal implementation of HiveMindBridge to make a robot remote-controllable.

 We will instantiate HiveMindBridge on a robot that has moving capabilities in 2D.
 The robot will expose two simple functions to the swarm.
 Both functions are callable by other swarm agents or by the robot's HiveBoard: